thiagopaiva99/laravel-admin-generator/README.md

 Now, everything we have here at the beginning is an ugly login screen, and do not worry, inside the panel will be even worse for now, but let's go !!

-With the login done we will have a blank panel, zeroed, with nothing ...
-BUT ... we have some secret routes (that for lack of seed are secret hehehe), they are:
+With login done, we have access to the panel, and with that we have some menus next, which are:
+  - Dashboard - /admin/dashboard -> Here we have informations about our server, like disk usage, memory usage, database usage, deploy status
-  - /admin/home -> Here we have our panel home
+  - Home - /admin/home -> Here we have our panel home
-  - /admin/menus -> Here we are going to create and order the menus
+  - Menus - /admin/menus -> Here we are going to create and order the menus
-  - /admin/options -> Here we are going to configure some options for our application
+  - Options - /admin/options -> Here we are going to configure some options for our application
-  - /admin/pages -> Here we are going to create pages (yes PAGES!!!!) for our application
+  - Pages - /admin/pages -> Here we are going to create pages (yes PAGES!!!!) for our application
-  - /admin/holder -> Here we are going to customize our holder application (If it be setted on options hehe)
+  - Holder - /admin/holder -> Here we are going to customize our holder application (If it be setted on options hehe)
-  - /admin/users -> The users CRUD
+  - Users - /admin/users -> The users CRUD
+  - Logs - /admin/logs -> Here we are going to see all the Laraver logs
+  - APIs - /admin/api -> Here we are going to see an API generator
+  - Env Editor - /admin/enveditor -> Here we have a .env editor
+  - Routes - /admin/routes -> Here we have a list of our routes application
+  - Environment - /admin/decompose -> here we have a full description of our environment